-Don’t get me wrong, I love Anthropologie as much as the next person, but seriously, $28 for a small and $40 for a large mason jar snow globe?
-These snow globes are adorable, but I knew that I could make them for a LOT cheaper using some mason jars from my collection and some bottle brush trees.
+Each Anthropologie snow globe mason jar was adorable, but I knew that I could make them for a LOT cheaper using mason jars from my collection and some bottle brush trees.

-- Mason Jars (any shape and size you would like to use)
+- Mason jars (any shape and size you want)